MauroDataMapper/docs/docs/installing/updating.md

 # Updating to the latest version

+Updating an already running system can be performed in one of two ways.

+## Pull from latest tag

-Updating an already running system can be performed in 1 of 2 ways.
-The **preferred** method would be to pull the latest version tag from the repository and then rebuild the mauro-data-mapper service.
-However this may be hard if multiple changes have been made to the `docker-compose.yml` and you're not familiar enough with git to handle stashing and merging.
+The _preferred_ method would be to pull the latest version tag from the [mdm-docker repository](https://github.com/MauroDataMapper/mdm-docker) and then rebuild the mauro-data-mapper service.
+However this may be hard if multiple changes have been made to the `docker-compose.yml` and you are not familiar enough with git to handle stashing and merging.

 ```bash
 # Update an already built system